cs1302uga/cs1302-tutorials/github-setup.md

 key to GitHub (think of it as a padlock) that GitHub can use to authenticate your requests in addition to or in lieu of your GitHub username and password.
-It's sufficient to think of this key-based authentication process as you unlocking the public key (i.e., the padlock) using your private key -- the Git program will do this so long as the key pair is setup correctly.
+It's sufficient to think of this key-based authentication process as you unlocking the public key (i.e., the padlock) using your private key -- the Git program will do this with GitHub so long as the key pair is setup correctly.

 1. Login to Nike.